 For more information on these SmartZone discovery methods, refer to the SmartZone Admin Guide.

-If you have blocked an AP this way and want to allow it to join ZoneDirector again, go to Configure > Access Points and click Allow
+If you have blocked an AP this way and want to allow it to join ZoneDirector again, go to Access Points, select the AP from the AP list, and click the Allow button.